Attack Ring: Cybernetic Dragon

 Spring strength appears to vary across SG (MG Spring Version) and SG (Spring Version) examples.
 SG (MG Spring Version) generally comes with a stronger spring, though this is offset by the longer casing reducing tension somewhat.

-Lower tension springs reduce the bounce strength, which helps avoid self-KOs on bounce sometimes.
+Lower tension springs reduce the bounce strength, which helps avoid self-KOs on bounce sometimes, though with rulings no longer requiring the gimmick to be set this is of less concern.

 Blade Base: Jumping Base 2